 - Answering law enforcement's questions after police read your rights to you

 - Failing to invoke your rights and then answering law enforcement's questions

 If you waive your Miranda rights, statements made after your waiver may be admissible in court.

 Ask a Criminal Defense Attorney About Your Fifth Amendment Miranda Rights

-If you believe that your Miranda rights have been violated, this can have a significant impact on your case and may even lead to a dismissal of any charges against you.
-That's why it's crucial to have a strong criminal defense lawyer in your corner.
-If you have important questions about criminal law or need representation, get started today by finding an experienced criminal defense attorney near you.
+If police officers have violated your Miranda rights, your case could be affected significantly.
+It may even lead to a dismissal of the charges against you.
+It is crucial to have a strong criminal defense lawyer in your corner.
+If you have questions about criminal law or legal advice, get started by finding an experienced criminal defense attorney near you.